major macro economic indicators

 - Krone pegged to the euro

-- Small open economy sensitive to external demand, especially from the UK
+- Small open economy sensitive to external demand, especially from Germany and Sweden

-- Government instability related to the fragmentation of parliament (threshold to enter the parliament is only 2% for a party; 4 extra seats for Faroer Islands and Greenland)
+- Strong fragmentation of parliament, making coalition building difficult (threshold to enter the parliament is only 2% for a party, 4 extra seats for Faroer Islands and Greenland)

-- Public sector constitutes a significant part of the country’s employment (26% of employees at mid-2019)
+- Public sector constitutes a significant part of the country’s employment (32% of employees at mid-2021)

 - Strengthening independence movement in Greenland